Aryan-K1359/House-price-prediction/README.md

 Conclusion:

-- The XGBoost Regressor performed well in predicting California housing prices with an R-squared value of 0.945 on the training data and 0.841 on the test data.
+- The XGBoost Regressor performed well in predicting housing prices with an R-squared value of 0.945 on the training data and 0.841 on the test data.
 - The Mean Absolute Error was 0.192 for the training data and 0.308 for the testing data, which indicates the model’s good performance in terms of prediction accuracy.
 - Further improvements could include parameter tuning, cross-validation, and exploring different machine learning models for comparison.